jere-mie/vgdc-constitution/Executive.md

     - To instruct the Vice President to assume, on a temporary basis, any or all of the authorities herein and to voluntarily vacate the position to the Vice President
 4. Whenever the Position of Vice President or Treasurer may be vacant, the President may appoint, on a temporary basis, a replacement for that position, or may instruct the board to issue ballots for the positions which shall be returned 48 hours from the date of issue.
 5. The President shall be responsible for any and all interactions with the UWSA, and shall be responsible for ensuring that the VGDC meets the requirements for a Student Group with the UWSA and remains such.
+6. The Board may by regulation set the order of succession for the position of President of the VGDC if both that position and the position of Vice President are vacant.
+    - Until such time as such a regulation shall be made, the succession order for the Position of President shall be: Vice President, Treasurer, Head of Operations, Head of Community, Head of Events, Head of Development.
+    - Where the vacancy for President is the result of a tie on the joint ballot for President and Vice President, no person shall become President under this clause until the Board has succesfully resolved the tie

 ## §3 Vice President